-Navigating the American Astronomical Society’s winter meeting can be a daunting experience for first-time attendees.
+Navigating the American Astronomical Society’s meeting can be a daunting experience for first-time attendees.
 However, with the right planning, you are sure to have an inspiring and engaging experience.

 Take the time to look at the meeting program beforehand (or even on the plane) to get a glimpse at sessions or events you may want to attend.
 Once they become available, use the interactive program online, and download the annual meeting app.
 It might take a while to navigate around the hotel or convention center, so factor that into your planning.

 Here are some further tips to ensure that you get the most out of your first AAS meeting.

 Attend all the invited and prize talks, even if you are not familiar with the topic.
 The speakers usually provide overviews of their fields/subfields and plan on speaking to a general audience.